 Driving a car is the single most polluting thing most of us do on a daily basis.
 Car pollution contributes to climate change and acid rain and causes health problems like asthma.
 In fact, one study calculated the health and climate costs of car pollution at $18.42 per gallon in the US.

 If your goal is to live a greener lifestyle, going car-free or car-lite is the most impactful thing you can do.
 E-bikes are a zero-emissions alternative to driving.

-E-biking with kids turns everyday commutes into quality family time.
+E-biking with your family turns everyday commutes into more meaningful family time.

 While this benefit might not be as obvious, we hear it over and over again from car-free and car-lite families who own e-bikes.

 When you're rushing your kids around in a car, the kids are further away from you, the outside world is passing by at high speed, and the whole experience is somehow a little isolating.

 An e-bike completely changes the equation.
 You're still doing the same commute with your kids, but now that time is spent engaging with each other and the world around you.
 Your child can see the rabbits in the neighbor's yard, wave to their friends on the sidewalk, and enjoy the ride while feeling close to you.

 Replacing your car with an e-bike turns every trip into quality family time.

 Hopefully, we've provided plenty of motivation for your car-free or car-lite journey.

 Looking for an e-bike that's versatile enough to replace a car?
 Check out the Tern HSD, Quick Haul, or NBD (for families with one kid), or the Tern GSD (for families with two kids).
 Check also our Tern Passenger Guide to help you carry your kid safely.